enzoMiller/enzoMiller.github.io/_pages/about.md

 Research interests
 ======
 My research interest lies at the boundary between stochastic control, infinite dimensional structures and non-markovian settings (delay, Volterra, fractional noise,...).
 My work focuses on exhibiting the nice structures behind some classes of non-markovian problems and designing efficient algorithms to solve them.
+Currently, I'm looking at how to apply the signature to optimal control.
+On a more applied side, I developp neural network based algorithms for stochastic control of high dimensional objects.

 Other activities
 ======
 In my spare time, I help [Qovoltis](https://www.qovoltis.com/en/qovoltis-smarter-charging/) build smart charging stations for electric vehicules.
 I suggest you check their website, it's a really cool growing company with a strong determination to be on the technological forefront !